samuelcombey/static-website-on-aws/README.md

    - Internet Gateway for communication between instances in the VPC and the Internet.

 2. **Security Groups:**
-   - Firewall configurations to control inbound and outbound traffic.
+   - Firewalls controlling inbound and outbound traffic.

 3. **Availability Zones:**
    - Two availability zones for high availability and fault tolerance.